NREL/FuelLib/docs/tutorials.rst

 - Thermal conductivity

 .. warning::
-    Mixture properties for critical temperature, latent heat, and specifc heat are provided by :ref:`conventional-mixing-rules` and need additional validation.
+    Mixture properties for critical temperature, latent heat, and specific heat are provided by :ref:`conventional-mixing-rules` and need additional validation.

 This example walks through the process and the available options for exporting GCM-based mixture properties for "posf10325", which is conventional Jet-A, using the ``Export4Converge.py`` script.